CaoKhaHieu/react-player-youtube/README.md

 | Ads                  | { type: AdsType; adsMarker: AdMarker[] }                            |
 | AdsType              | 'CSAI' or 'SSAI'                                                    |
 | AdMarker             | { startTime: number; endTime: number }                              |

+### Issues

+If you have some bug or have any feature request, feel free to submit an issue on the [github repo](https://github.com/CaoKhaHieu/react-player-youtube/issues).

+## Contributing

+We welcome your contribution!
+Fork the repo, make some changes, submit a pull-request!

+## License

+MIT